pimpbot9000/4-ratikka-service/README.md

 # 4-ratikka-service
-Service that gives departure times of tram 4 at Munkkiniemi (heading to Isoo Kirkko) at three different stops.
+Node Express service that gives departure times of tram 4 at Munkkiniemi (heading to Isoo Kirkko) at three different stops.

 You can find this as a Docker container in [DockerHub](https://hub.docker.com/r/pimpbot9000/4-tram-service).